-There are several different types of testing available to help decide the appropriate type of treatment you need for infertility.
+There are several different types of fertility testing available to help decide the appropriate type of treatment you need for infertility.
 Below are links to the most common types of tests we do in our office.
-Or staff will be happy to discuss these tests in more depth if you have any further questions.
+Our staff will be happy to discuss these tests in more depth if you have any further questions.

 Hormones control every step in achieving pregnancy-from stimulating the development of an egg to ovulation and implantation of a fertilized egg in the uterus.
 Hormonal evaluation studies help identify hormonal imbalances that may impair your fertility.